Piracicaba Sao Paulo, Brazil Travel Guide

 The official currency is the Brazilian Real (BRL).
 Banks and exchange houses are available for currency exchange.
 Automated Teller Machines (ATMs) are widely accessible.

 Credit and debit cards are widely accepted in Piracicaba, especially Visa and Mastercard.
-Smaller sellers or street markets may prefer cash.
+Smaller sellers or street markets could want cash.

 Piracicaba generally offers good value.
 Budget approximately R$100-200 per diem for mid-range experiences, excluding accommodation.

 Keep cash and valuables secure.
 Use hotel safes.
 Avoid displaying large sums of money.
-Be cautious of unsolicited help at ATMs.
+Be wary of unsolicited help at ATMs.

-Careful budget planning and awareness of local banking practices enhance your travel security and pleasure.
+Careful budget planning and awareness of local banking practices enhance your travel safety and pleasure.

 Handshakes are common between men.
 Women often greet each other, and men and women, with one cheek kiss in São Paulo state.
 Use "Senhor" (Mr.) and "Senhora" (Mrs./Ms.) for elders or formal acquaintances.